Last Updated on September 20, 2023 by Lori Walker

 Between the two, a no-bake cheesecake is way easier and faster to make and is suitable for those who want a light dessert or for vegans since it has no eggs, and dairy can be substituted.

-Although they may have different ingredients, textures, and procedures, they have the same taste.
+Although they may have different ingredients, textures, and procedures, they taste the same.
+But how long will cheesecake last in the fridge?

 Tips & Tricks When Baking a Cheesecake